-The profound consequences of the climate change under way expose the entire ecosystem to risks of irreversible damage.
+The profound consequences of climate change are exposing the entire ecosystem to risks of irreversible damage.
 Events in recent years have also highlighted the fragility of the economic system and the importance of solutions that provide energy in a sustainable, secure and affordable way.